Estimate Time8 min

 Dispelling myths about annuities can open the door to many unique investment solutions.

 Annuities can play a valuable role in providing guarantees1 and strengthening an overall retirement plan.
-Despite a bad rap as being complex and expensive, annuities offer plenty of reasons to love these products—no matter what phase of life you are in—if you know what you need and you shop smartly.
+Despite a bad reputation as being complex and expensive, annuities have improved through recent years and offer plenty of reasons to love these products—no matter what phase of life you are in—if you know what you need and you shop smartly.

-Here we debunk 5 of the most common myths and misconceptions around annuities, so you can make better decisions about your financial plan.
+Here we debunk 5 of the most common myths and misconceptions around annuities, to help you make better decisions about your financial plan.

 Myth 1: Annuities are only for retirees